 On the heels of preparing for the CECL accounting standard, the Economic Growth, Regulatory Relief, and Consumer Protection Act (Relief Act) was signed into law.
 It is considered as a long overdue partial rollback of the Dodd-Frank Act.

-The Relief Act dilutes some of the stringent regulations imposed by the Dodd-Frank on the U.S. financial system, and is primarily aimed at making things easier for small- and medium-sized U.S. banks.
+The Relief Act dilutes some of the stringent regulations imposed by the Dodd-Frank Act on the United States financial system, and it is primarily aimed at making things easier for small- and medium-sized U.S. banks.
 Many of these financial institutions were seen as being affected by the tougher rules in a disproportionate manner compared to their larger rivals.